william-coronado/resume_op/output/resume-813d4632c66ccbc2.txt.md

-Here’s your updated resume tailored to the job description for the Senior Data Scientist position at SFL Scientific, a Deloitte Business.
-I've incorporated relevant keywords and phrases from the job description while emphasizing your skills and experiences that align with the requirements.
+Here is your updated resume tailored to the job description for the Senior Data Scientist position at SFL Scientific, a Deloitte Business:

 ```markdown
 # William Coronado